je3f0o/youtube-highlight-creator/README.md

 # Youtube highlight creator

-This is Google Chrome extension for create youtube highligh video from live stream.
+This is a Google Chrome extension for create youtube highlight video from live stream.

 ## Motivation